DGC(LOCAL) - EMPLOYEE RIGHTS AND PRIVILEGES: EMPLOYEE EXPRESSION AND USE OF COLLEGE FACILITIES

 - The proposed activity would constitute an unauthorized joint sponsorship with an outside group.

-An administrative decision to allow or deny a requested use shall be made within three business days.
-The Vice Chancellor, Student Services or designee shall provide the applicant a written statement of the grounds for rejection if a request is denied.
+The campus dean or director shall provide the applicant a written statement of the grounds for rejection if a request is denied.

 Common Outdoor Area Exception